jpf/oktane15/session-1-internal-use-cases/servicenow.md

 ## Create a table for storing Group Results

-- Enter in the top left search field and look for "System Definition->Tables"
+- Enter "tables" in the top left search field and look for "System Definition->Tables"
 - Hit "New" to create a new table
 - Enter a unique name - TBD during lab.
 You need to write down the name entered as this will be needed later.
 - Under "Columns" - insert 2 new rows.